 2.1.
 Customers and ISVs: Locate your Meta Business Account ID

 Customers and ISVs must each have their own separate Meta Business Account.
 This is not the Facebook page.
 The Meta Business Account ID will be needed when submitting the request for access, as it is used by WhatsApp to identify your business.
 If you don't already have a Meta Business Account, you must create one at business.facebook.com.

 If you already have a Meta Business Account, follow these steps to find the ID:

 - Access the Business Settings page on the Business Manager.

 - Click Business Info.

 - Your ID will be listed under "Business Information."

-Use the ISV's own brand information, including Facebook Business Manager ID and parent Account Sid.
-This should be the same parent Account SID that is associated with any subaccounts that will be used for end client integrations.
+Use the ISV's own brand information, including Meta Business Account ID and Twilio Parent Account SID.
+This should be the same Parent Account SID that is associated with any subaccounts that will be used for end client integrations.

-While ISVs are not required to have an integration as a direct client, Twilio strongly recommends that all ISVs onboard onto WhatsApp directly.
+While ISVs are not required to have an integration as a direct client, Twilio strongly recommends that all ISVs onboard onto WhatsApp directly using the Self Sign Up flow.
 This allows ISVs to get a complete understanding of the process so they can guide their own customers.

 Notice: All ISVs that work with multiple clients must ensure this process is followed for each unique business.
 Approval for one brand cannot be applied to other companies.